AaalgerLee/computationalphysics_N2013301020076/ex6_ch2.9/README.md

 > <img src="http://chart.googleapis.com/chart?cht=tx&chl=v_%7By%2Ci%2B1%7D%3Dv_%7By%2Ci%7D-g%5CDelta%20t-B(1-%5Cfrac%7Bay_%7Bi%7D%7D%7BT_%7B0%7D%7D)%5E%7B%5Calpha%20%7Dvv_%7By%2Ci%7D%5CDelta%20t" style="border:none;" />

 - For the firing system:
-???
+Since the isothermal approximation is more likely to the real case, this approximation is applied in the firing system.

 ## 3.2Code
 Here is the code for [no-drag case](https://github.com/JunyiShangguan/computationalphysics_N2013301020076/blob/master/ex6_ch2.9/trajectory1.py)
 Here is the code for [with-air-drag case](https://github.com/JunyiShangguan/computationalphysics_N2013301020076/blob/master/ex6_ch2.9/trajectory2.py)
-Here is the code for [with density correction and firing system]()
+Here is the code for [with density correction and firing system](https://github.com/JunyiShangguan/computationalphysics_N2013301020076/blob/master/ex6_ch2.9/trajectory3_density.py)
 ## 3.3Running and Analysis
 ### The trajectory project
 - For the case with no air resistence, we set the initial velocity as 700m/s.